noncombatant/futils/src/main.md

 ## Details

-The suite currently consists of the following programs:
+The suite consists of the following programs:

 * `common`
 * `fields`